corda/corda-docs-portal/content/en/docs/platform/corda/5.0-dev-preview-1/BLT/deploying-a-cordapp/index.md

 3. To deploy your CorDapp, perform one of the following steps:

-   * To deploy your CorDapp to all nodes in the running network, use the following command:
+   * Deploy your CorDapp to all nodes in the running network using this command:

       `corda-cli pkg install -n <network-name> <cpb-file-location>`